 One PDU is equal to one hour of activity.

 PDU requirements for each PMI credentialed exam are as follows:

 CAPM PDUs are not required; re-exam is required to renew the CAPM.

-You must keep records for the PDUs that you have claimed to PMI till 18 months from the end of your CCR cycle, because PMI may select you for an audit to prove the authenticity of your PDUs.
+You must keep records for the PDUs that you have claimed to PMI for 18 months after the end of your CCR cycle, because PMI may select you for an audit to prove the authenticity of your PDUs.

-Please refer the PMP Handbook for latest update.
+Please refer the PMP Handbook for the latest update.

 image credit => digitalart / FreeDigitalPhotos.net